 In addition to income tax on salaries paid, there are other forms of income that are taxed in China.

-Chinese-sourced investment income (including capital gains) is taxed at a flat rate of 20%.
+Chinese-sourced investment income (including royalties, incidental income, author’s remuneration, rental income, interest and dividend income as well as capital gains) is taxed at a flat rate of 20%.
 If you have been a resident of China for more than five years, you will also be taxed on investment income and capital gains sourced outside of China.

 There is no inheritance, estate, or wealth tax in China.